toml-lang/toml/toml.md

 ```

 You can create nested arrays of tables as well.
 Just use the same double bracket
 syntax on sub-tables.
-Each double-bracketed sub-table will belong to the most
+In nested arrays of tables, each double-bracketed sub-table will belong to the most
 recently defined table element.
 Normal sub-tables (not arrays) likewise belong
 to the most recently defined table element.